It took my fourth visit to Australia for me to make it north.

 It sounded like such a fun activity!
 We’d both get to see the Great Barrier Reef from above before heading out on a liveaboard, and we’d be able to gain some sense of just how large it is — something we wouldn’t be able to do from underwater.

-I settled on GLS Aviation, as they were the top-rated flight company in Cairns.
+I settled on GLS Aviation, as they’re the top-rated flight company in Cairns.
 They operate a GippsAero GA8 Airvan 8, rather than a helicopter, and I thought a teeny-tiny plane might offer a cooler experience — Dave and I have both flown in helicopters before, so this would be a new way to fly for us both.
 Plus, a scenic plane costs around half of what you’d pay for a helicopter ride, and on the plane, everyone is guaranteed a window seat.

 GLS have several flight options leaving out of Cairns.